MajorFemi/alx-system_engineering-devops/0x00-shell_basics/README.md

 The third script changes the working directory to the user's home directory.

 The fourth script display current directory in a long format.

+The fifth script display current directory contents, including hidden files (starting with .), using long format.